earkevin11/Containers/README.md

 <p/>

-# Container Instance
-- Create a container instance using the Container Registry
-- It will have an public IP where users can access it via the internet

 # In order for Azure Container Instances to authenticate to pick up an image from the repository
 - Admins must enable admin user in "Access Keys" settings
 - One service does not trust each other automatically.
 Security is very important.